 Unless the Purchaser claims the discount on the purchase price or withdraws from the agreement, GD may deliver the missing parts or remove the legal defect.
 Other defects can be removed at GD’s discretion either by repair or delivery of a new product.

-If GD fails to remove the defect in due course or refuses to remove the defect, the Purchaser may claim a reasonable discount on the purchase price or withdraw from the agreement whereby the selected option can then be changed only if so approved by GD.
+If GDM fails to remove the defect in due course or refuses to remove the defect, the Purchaser may claim a reasonable discount on the purchase price or withdraw from the agreement whereby the selected option can then be changed only if so approved by GDM.

 7. General Breach